Estimated reading time: 12 minutes

 From this family line came my brother, who had never admitted to being sick a day in his life before his first heart attack.
 He was a smoker, however, and ended up with a triple bypass at 58.
 It was touch-and-go during the first several weeks following the heart attack.
 It seemed that his bewitching hour was 11:00 pm almost every night in the hospital when he would have an “episode” and take a turn.
 The bells and whistles of the machines would go off; nurses would rush into his room and kick us out (those who could fit — I’m telling you, there were a LOT of machines in that room).

 He ended up in an induced coma for six weeks in the hospital.
 Family emotions were all over the place during that time.
-Thankfully, after quitting smoking and making a recovery, he got to spend ten more years with us after his heart attack, until this past month.
+Thankfully, after quitting smoking and making a recovery, he got to spend ten more years with us after his heart attack, until last year.

 I share this family health history with you because it’s likely that your family history has similar areas of concern.
 Since my family has a history of heart disease, if I apply for more life insurance, I will never get the best rating — the Perfect Specimen rating, as I call it.
 Because my brother was under 60 when he had his triple bypass, I will have a particularly difficult time.
 Of course, let’s be honest — I would never get the best rating because I’m too far “under-tall” as well.
 Yes, height and weight is also a factor in those damn actuarial tables!